 Exploration projects are usually associated with the movements of heavy trucks and equipment or machinery that use local roads.
-Heavy vehicles traveling on local roads exert pressure on the
+Heavy vehicles traveling on local roads exert pressure on the roads and may make the roads difficult to use.
+This will be a concern if maintenance and care is not taken during the exploration phase.
+The impact would be short-term (during exploration only) and therefore, manageable.

 Without any management and or mitigation measures, the impact can be rated as medium and to reduce this rating to low, the measures will need to be effectively implemented.
-The assessment of this impact is presented in Table 21.
+The assessment of this impact is presented in Table 22.